Counseling Degrees & Licenses in Utah

 Utah’s Division of Occupational and Professional Licensing (DOPL) issues six licenses to substance use disorder counselors (SUDC).

-They are: Certified SUDC Intern (CSUDC Intern), Certified SUDC (CSUDC), Licensed SUDC (LSUDC), Certified Advanced SUDC Intern (CASUDC Intern), Certified Advanced SUDC (CASUDC), and Licensed Advanced SUDC (LASUDC).
+They are: Certified SUDC Intern (CSUDC Intern), Certified SUDC (CSUDC), Licensed SUDC (LSUDC), Certified Advanced SUDC Intern (CASUDC Intern), Certified Advanced SUDC (CASUDC), Licensed Advanced SUDC (LASUDC), and a Master Addiction Counselor (MAC) License.

 CSUDC Intern licensure candidates must: